LLNL/RAJA/docs/sphinx/user_guide/tutorial/naming_kernels.rst

      GPU activities:  100.00%  2.0307ms         1  2.0307ms  2.0307ms  2.0307ms  _ZN4RAJA4expt17launch_global_fcnIZ4mainEUlNS0_13LaunchContextEE_EEvS2_T_
           API calls:  100.00%  27.030us         1  27.030us  27.030us  27.030us  cudaLaunchKernel

-As future work we plan to add support to other profiling tools.
+As future work we plan to add support to other profiling tools; API changes may occur based on user feedback and integration with other tools.
 Enabling NVTX profiling with RAJA Teams requires RAJA to be configured with ENABLE_NV_TOOLS_EXT=ON.

 The file RAJA/examples/teams_reductions.cpp contains a complete working example code.